Human Resources bachelor’s degree classes & curriculum details

 How can I advance my career?
 You can take the next step by pursuing an MBA in Human Resources.
 HR professionals with a master’s-level education may qualify for higher HR positions, such as Director of Human Resources or VP of Human Resources.
 Continue your postgraduate education with a post master’s certificate in one of many different business concentrations.

-According to the Bureau of Labor Statistics, employment of human resources managers is projected to grow 7% from 2018-2028, faster than the 5% projection across all U.S. occupations (and the BLS estimate of 5% for human resources specialists).
+According to the Bureau of Labor Statistics, employment of human resources managers is projected to grow 9% from 2020-2030, faster than the projected average across all U.S. occupations.*

 Earn the education you need to continue advancing in a growing career field and better your chance of finding the job you’ve always wanted.
 We exist to help you take the first step and support your lifelong learning.